cloud-hypervisor/rust-hypervisor-firmware/README.md

 To compile:

-cargo build --release --target target.json -Zbuild-std=core -Zbuild-std-features=compiler-builtins-mem
+cargo build --release --target target.json -Zbuild-std=core,alloc -Zbuild-std-features=compiler-builtins-mem

 The result will be in: